steview-d/bookmarks/README.md

 The individual ticket display has been customised to separate the ticket data into sections to make it easier for admins to quickly focus on the data they need.
 There are 3 areas, split into user details, ticket details, and admin actions (comments and status).

 #### Messages System
-The app makes use of the built in messages framework that comes with Django.
-Any time the app needs to communicate an important event to the user, such as confirmation of an actions success or failure, the message is flashed at top of the screen, just below the top navigation bar.
+The app makes use of the built-in messages framework that comes with Django.
+Any time the app needs to communicate an important event to the user, such as confirmation of an action's success or failure, the message is flashed at top of the screen, just below the top navigation bar.

 ![](https://i.imgur.com/gstGn6j.png)
 ![](https://i.imgur.com/XNjnHAP.png)